 You are separated when you start living separate and apart from your spouse or common law partner because of a breakdown in the relationship for a period of at least 90 days and you have not reconciled.
 A separation of less than 90 days is not considered a separation for the purpose of Child and family benefits.
 Once you have been separated for 90 days, the effective day of your separated status is the day you started living separate and apart.

-If you continue to reside in the same household and continue to share parenting and financial responsibilities, we will not consider a separation to have occurred for the purpose of administering the Canada child tax benefit or goods and services tax/harmonized sales tax (GST/HST) credit legislation.
+If you continue to live in the same household and continue to share parenting and financial responsibilities, we will not consider a separation to have occurred for the purpose of administering the Canada child tax benefit (CCTB) or goods and services tax/harmonized sales tax (GST/HST) credit legislation.

 The CRA will recalculate your benefits based on the number of children you have and their ages, your province or territory of residence, and your revised family net income based on your marital status change.
 Your benefits will be adjusted the month following the month in which your marital status changed.

 CCTB: If you or your new spouse or common-law partner have children who are residing with you, we will move all the children to the female parent's account.
 If you are married or living common-law with a person of the same sex one of you will receive the CCTB for all the children.
 To continue receiving the CCTB, you have to file a tax return every year, even if you have not received income in the year.
 If you have a spouse or common-law partner, they also have to file a tax return each year.